QASymphony/cypress-sample/README.md

   // `on` is used to hook into various events Cypress emits
   // `config` is the resolved Cypress config

-  /** add these 2 line of code to read test runs from file */ readTestRunsFromEnvVar(config);
+  // it IS important to return config object readTestRunsFromEnvVar(config);
   return config;
 }
 ```

 3. Next, we will also add code to [cypress/support/index.js](https://github.com/QASymphony/cypress-sample/blob/master/cypress/support/index.js) to hooks into **beforeEach()** function (refer to [this documentation](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Support-file) for more information on Cypress support file), which will be run every time a test is about to be executed in any spec file.
 What it does are to:
 - Check if there are test names from the global Cyptess.env("tests") whose value are an array which is populated in previous step.
-If there is no test names from Cyptess.env("tests"), execute this test in Cypress.
-Workflow ends.
+If there is no test names from Cyptess.env("tests"), execute this test in Cypress
 - Otherwise, if there are test names from Cyptess.env("tests"), try to match the name of the current executing test with a test name in Cyptess.env("tests").
 If there is no matching, **skip the test**

 Below code demonstrates this step.
 Again, the code has already been put into [cypress/support/index.js](https://github.com/QASymphony/cypress-sample/blob/master/cypress/support/index.js) so you do not need to do this.
 However, when you integrate your actual Cypress project, make sure you put this code into your cypress/support/index.js file.